Business Agility explained

 Business Agility Benefits

-Business Agility has been recognised as an effective strategy to quickly respond to market changes.
+Business Agility has been recognised as an effective business strategy to quickly respond to market changes.
 However, not all businesses that could, actually focus on organisational agility.
-Business agility has the following benefits:
+It has the following benefits:

 - Better edge over the competition